 Do you need a new roof?
 If you’re not sure what color shingles to choose, take a look at everything you need to know about your options.

 The answer to this question depends on several factors.
 Roof shingles come in a rainbow of colors, ranging from neutrals (such as gray, brown, or tan) to designer hues (such as blue, red, or green).
-If this is your first experience choosing a new or replacement roof, the color selection is based on:
+If this is your first experience choosing color for your roofing and remodeling, the color selection is based on:

 - The contractor.
 Most roofing contractors only work with specific brands.
 A roofing contractor can help you to explore the shingle brands and different colors they offer to customers.